FAQ: Quality Assurance Program

 • Component C: Individualized supportive follow-up (non-credit based) for oral health professionals

-Estimated time breakdown for Component A: 4 hours (not including time spent on continuing professional development)
+Component A: About 4 hours (not including time spent on continuing professional development)

 • Guided self-inventory – 1 hour